MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/bring-events-to-fabric-from-eventhub.md

 ms.search.form: product-kusto
 ---

-# Bring your real-time events to Fabric Lakehouse from Azure Event Hubs to build near real-time report
+# Bring your real-time events to Microsoft Fabric to build near real-time report

 This tutorial shows you how to use Microsoft Fabric event streams to bring your real-time events to lakehouse from your Azure event hub, then build near real-time report to monitor your business events data.